Team-BHP > 4x4 & Off-Roading > 4x4 Vehicles

 I wanted to fit those aftermarket steelies in my vehicle but after attempting to lift one that was on the rack, i realised how heavy they were.
 I somehow cannot compromise on performance for the sake of looks.
 Recently reverting to boring looking OEM tyres after the much more nicer looking AT tyres made a huge difference to all performance parameters, the very first ride afterwards in a rain storm validated my initial impressions, I'm never messing with such things on the vehicle again.

-Kosfactor is online now (2) Thanks
+Kosfactor is offline (2) Thanks

 Old 23rd October 2022, 12:13 #8